eficode/DevOpsCSAOS/documentation/general.md

 ### Has architecture or technology choices caused issues?
 What kind of?

-The use of ready-built next.js caused data-fetching issues in the ci-pipeline, as next fetched data from the old application versions' heroku database during build.
+The use of ready-built next.js caused data-fetching issues in the ci-pipeline, as next fetched data from the old application versions' Heroku database during build.
 The issue was resolved with disabling server-side rendering by replacing getStaticProps calls with react useEffect hooks.
 However, this is not the way next is intended to be used, so it can cause issues later on.
 As most of the developers were new to next.js, these fixes are probably not ideal, but the best fixes we came up with.
 Therefore we cannot give a full account about what issues could arise later on.

 ### What deficiencies can you see in software quality?

 * Database complexity

 The database is quite complex for a survey application, but it was designed to be as modular as possible.
-Once assumptions about the final product can be made (eg. is there only one active survey at a time, or are they versioned) simplification is possible.
+Once assumptions about the final product can be made (eg. is there only one active survey at a time, or are they versioned), simplification is possible.

 * Test data